nikolaus-lemberski/distributed-tracing/README.md

 ### Create collector instance

-Encode the token for Tempo:
+Encode the token for Tempo and set it as environment variable:

 ```bash
 export TEMPO_TOKEN=`echo -n "$TEMPO_USER:$TEMPO_APIKEY" | base64`